Watts-per-Intelligence Part II: Algorithmic Catalysis: Conclusion

 \section{Conclusion}

 In this paper, we have presented a framework for algorithmic catalysis, synthesising catalytic computation with thermodynamic approaches to algorithmic intelligence.
-Motivated by the role of catalysis in chemistry — where structure renders otherwise inaccessible reaction pathways feasible — and the need for more thermodynamically-efficient algorithmic models of intelligence, we have shown that algorithmic analogues of catalysts arise as reusable computational structures characterised by pathway opening, bounded reconfiguration and structural selectivity.
+Motivated by the role of catalysis in chemistry - where structure renders otherwise inaccessible reaction pathways feasible - and the need for more thermodynamically-efficient algorithmic models of intelligence, we have shown that algorithmic analogues of catalysts arise as reusable computational structures characterised by pathway opening, bounded reconfiguration and structural selectivity.
 Within this framework, the speed-up a substrate can achieve is limited by how much of the task class structure it captures, and acquiring that structure requires physical work unless it is already provided as input.
 Taken together, this means that making a class of computations thermodynamically accessible requires first encoding that structure through irreversible operations, and that the cost of doing so must be amortised over deployment.
 These results contribute to ongoing work on the theoretical and applied thermodynamics of machine intelligence.
 Future work may examine how effective forms of algorithmic catalysis arise within frontier reasoning models, and the extent to which explicitly designing such structures can improve the thermodynamic efficiency of intelligent algorithms.